A process calculus with finitary comprehended terms: Introduction

+Our first main objective is to obtain a lasting axiomatization in the style of \ACP\ for process algebras that have to do with processes in which data are involved.
+To achieve this objective, we first introduce the notion of an \ACP\ process algebra and then the notion of a meadow enriched \ACP\ process algebra.

-In~\cite{BM09b}, we have introduced the notion of a meadow enriched \ACP\ process algebra.
-Meadow enriched \ACP\ process algebras are essentially enrichments of models of the axiom system \ACP\ that concern processes in which data are involved, the mathematical structure of data being a meadow.
-The primary mathematical structure for calculations is unquestionably a field, and a meadow differs from a field only in that the multiplicative inverse operation is made total by imposing that the multiplicative inverse of zero is zero.
-Like with fields, there is a multitude of finite and infinite meadows.
-For these reasons, we consider the combination of models of the axiom system \ACP\ and meadows made in meadow enriched \ACP\ process algebras a combination with potentially many applications.
-It is striking that meadows obviate the need for Boolean values and operations on data that yield Boolean values to deal with conditions on data.
+\ACP\ process algebras are essentially models of the axiom system \ACP.
+Meadow enriched \ACP\ process algebras are data enriched \ACP\ process algebras in which the mathematical structure for data is a meadow.
+Meadows were defined for the first time in~\cite{BT07a}.
+The prime example of a meadow is the rational number field with the multiplicative inverse operation made total by imposing that the multiplicative inverse of zero is zero.
+Although the notion of a meadow enriched \ACP\ process algebra is a simple generalization of the notion of an \ACP\ process algebra, it is an interesting one: there is a multitude of finite and infinite meadows and meadows obviate the need for Boolean values and operations on data that yield Boolean values to deal with conditions on data.

+In the work on \ACP, the emphasis has always been on axiom systems.
+In this paper, we put the emphasis on algebras.
+That is, \ACP\ process algebras are looked upon in the same way as groups, rings, fields, etc.\ are looked upon in universal algebra (see e.g.~\cite{BS81a}).
+The set of equations that are taken to characterize \ACP\ process algebras is a revision of the axiom system \ACP.
+The revision is primarily a matter of streamlining.
+However, it also involves a minor generalization that allows for the generalization to meadow enriched \ACP\ process algebras to proceed smoothly.

-In the principal \ACP-based formalisms proposed for the description and analysis of processes in which data are involved, to wit $\mu$CRL~\cite{GP94a,GP95a} and PSF~\cite{MV90a}, we find variable-binding operators generalizing associative operators of \ACP.
-In the current paper, our main objective is to determine to what extent such variable-binding operators fit in with meadow enriched \ACP\ process algebras.
+In $\mu$CRL and PSF, we find variable-binding operators generalizing associative operators of \ACP.
+Our second main objective is to determine to what extent such variable-binding operators fit in with meadow enriched \ACP\ process algebras.
+To achieve this objective, we introduce, for all associative operators from the signature of meadow enriched \ACP\ process algebras that are not of an auxiliary nature, variable-binding operators as generalizations.